 Mexico Memorial Airport, Mexico, MO

-Mexico Memorial Airport (MYJ, KMYJ), also known as Hagan Brothers Field, is a non-towered public airport located 3 miles East of Mexico, MO.
-It is owned by the City of Mexico, Missouri, in Audrain County, and has 2 runways as follows:
+Mexico Memorial Airport (MYJ, KMYJ) is also known as the Hagan Brothers Field.
+This is a non-towered public airport located 3 miles East of Mexico, Missouri, owned by the City of Mexico, in Audrain County, and has 2 runways as follows:

 RunwayLengthSurfaceCondition